Ellsworth County, Kansas

-Ellsworth County (county code EW) is a county located in the U.S. state of Kansas.
+Ellsworth County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Ellsworth.
 As of the 2020 census, the county population was 6,376.
-Its county seat and most populous city is Ellsworth.
+The county was named after Fort Ellsworth.

 History

 Early history

 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America both east and west of the Mississippi River.
 In 1762, after losing the French and Indian War to Great Britain, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.
 In 1763 France ceded its territories east of the Mississippi River to Great Britain.

 It regained the western territory under Napoleon, who sold it in 1803 to the United States in the Louisiana Purchase.
 He had decided to get rid of the New World territories after failing to regain control of Saint-Domingue, where a slave rebellion had toppled colonial control.
 In 1804 Haiti declared independence as the second republic of the Western Hemisphere.

 The Plains Indians retained control of much of their territory until the late 19th century, giving way finally before superior United States arms and technology.
 Their territories were invaded by settlers, and crossed by the development of improved routes for settlers' emigrant wagon trains to the West Coast, followed by more permanent construction of transcontinental railroads.
 These brought tens of thousands of settlers to the Plains.